adityaverm-a/storybook/README.md

 > Create public and private stories from your life

-This app uses Node.js/Express/MongoDB with Google OAuth for authentication
+This app uses Node.js/Express/MongoDB with Google OAuth for authentication, implemented MVC application design model.

 ## Usage